fabiosantoscode/react-applications/README.md

 # react-applications

 Write applications with only React and this library!
 Simply use this to create a configuration document/object or watch and react to the components changing over time.

 ## Usage (API)

-You can use the synchronous API
+You can use the synchronous API by just calling react-applications with some JSX elements.

 ```js
 const React = require('react')
 const reactApps = require('react-applications')